 During the COVID-19 crisis, your managers may have time for remote training.
 We have new management development webinars to help sharpen their skills so that when the crisis passes, they will be ready to get back into the field or office.

 If you're an MSL answering an HCP's question, you don't always get to plan your answers in advance.
 However, a little planning before a call can help you not only answer the question but also provide value and build your professional relationship.

-Establishing positive, productive relationships with opinion leaders is key to bringing value to his or her treatment of patients.
-MSLs often need to communicate complex information.
-This is much easier and more effective with a good professional relationship.
+MSLs often need to communicate complex information to opinion leaders.
+This is much easier and more effective when you have a positive, productive professional relationship.

 Malcolm Knowles, one of the fathers of adult learning theory, wrote that "Teaching, like medical practice, is mostly a matter of cooperation with nature.
 The function of the teacher is to guide the student into the experiences that will enable him to develop his own potentialities."

-For Medical Science Liaisons, selling is taboo.
-MSLs provide support to health care providers; sales reps convince them to adopt a product.
+For medical science liaisons, selling is taboo.
+MSLs provide support to healthcare providers; sales representatives convince them to adopt a product.
 But sometimes MSLs do need to have influence—for instance, to alter an opinion based on incorrect data.
 The ability to influence others can be vital to an MSL's success.

 If you're a manager long enough, you'll encounter a decline in performance from one of your direct reports.
 It won't get better on its own—so when you uncover it, take immediate corrective action!

 On January 17, 2017, the Senate confirmation committee asked Betsy DeVos how she would measure student achievement.

 The way to combat dull PowerPoint-driven sessions is by knowing, understanding, and mastering your responsibilities as a facilitator of learning.